 - Nature Babycare, 10 absorption, 7 health, 8 eco, 76 overall

 The difference between Kirkland and Seventh Generation is significant.
 Seventh Generation offers a good balance between cost and performance for most families.
 This diaper scored well in most metrics, better than Kirkland, with the bonus of providing some Health and Eco-friendly advantages.
-For $5 more per month, we feel the benefits are great if your budget can afford it.
-But, if you just want the best for your baby, even if it means spending a bit more, then Nature Babycare is our pick.
+For $12 more per month, we feel the benefits are great if your budget can afford it.
+But, if you want the best, even if it means spending a bit more, then Nature Babycare is our pick.
 However, we also understand that despite what you want sometimes it comes down to what you can afford.
-Both the Kirkland and Babies R Us brands offer a better than average performing diaper at a lower than average price point.
+The Kirkland brand offers a better than average performing diaper at a lower than average price point.

 - Traditional disposable diapers do not degrade well in landfills due to plastic materials used and lack of exposure to air (which hampers biodegradation)

-- Some % of disposed of diapers contain feces (the right thing to do is flush feces before throwing away the diaper) which present a bio-hazard risk to landfills and may seep into groundwater.
+- Some % of disposed of diapers contain feces (the right thing to do is flush feces before throwing away the diaper — who knew?) which present a bio-hazard risk to landfills and may seep into groundwater.